-Description of the development The proposed development is for a Material Change of Use for a Dwelling House Reasons for Decision Assessment of the development against the relevant zone purpose planning scheme codes and planning scheme policies demonstrate that the proposed development will not cause significant advers impacts on the surrounding natural environment, built environment an infrastructure, community facilities, or local character and amenity; and b) The proposed development does not compromise the relevant State Planning Policy.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Steep Land Overlay Code Matters prescribed by The State Planning Policy - Part E; regulation The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015.
-The common material, being the material submitted with the application.
+Description of the development The proposed development is for a Material Change of Use for a Multiple Dwelling (three units) Reasons for Decision The development is designed and sited in a manner that is functional for the needs of residents whilst maintaining an attractive appearance that is commensurate with the character and amenity of the surroundin area; The proposed use does not compromise the strategic framework in th Rockhampton Region Planning Scheme 2015; c) Assessment of the development against the relevant zone purpose planning scheme codes and planning scheme policies demonstrate that the proposed development will not cause significant advers impacts on the surrounding natural environment, built environment an infrastructure, community facilities, or local character and amenity; The proposed development does not compromise the relevant Stat Planning Policy; and circumstances fa application even ne application should be approved because the vour Council exercising its discretion to approve the though the development does not comply with an essment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low-medium d density residential zone code; Access, parkin ng and transport code; Landscape cod de; Stormwater ma anagement code; Waste manage ement code; and Water and sew ver code.
+Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and complies with all of these with the exception listed below. benchinarks Assessment Benchmark Reasons for the approval despite non- compliance with benchmark Low-medium density residential zone code The inclusion of communal open space being the deck and gym area will cater for the recreational and functional needs of residents.
+Matters prescribed by (i) The State Planning Policy - Part E; regulation (ii) The Central Queensland Regional Plan; (iii) The Rockhampton Region Planning Scheme 2015; (iv) Surrounding use of adjacent premises in terms of commensurate and consistent development form; and (v) The common material, being the material submitted with the application.